‘Kaner’s music…was projected with admirable finesse by the Goldfield Ensemble’

-As a clarinetist, she has performed at most major venues and festivals as soloist and chamber musician.
+As a chamber musician and soloist, she has performed at most major UK venues and festivals.
 Kate has given over 70 premieres and has recorded for NMC, Metier and Minabel.
 Her debut solo CD was awarded 5* reviews from Gramophone and ‘Pick of the Month’ in the chamber music section for the BBC Music Magazine.
 Kate studied at the Royal Northern College of Music where she graduated with first class honours, she holds an MPhil from Cambridge University and a doctorate in composition from Kings College London.
-From 2003 – 2016 she held a senior academic post at the Guildhall School of Music and Drama.
-In 2014, Kate was awarded a Fellowship from the School.
-She is a writer for BBC Orchestras, Proms and has written and presented 50 short stories for BBC Radio 3.

 NICOLA GOLDSCHEIDER | VIOLIN

 ALEXANDRA CALDON | VIOLIN

 Alexandra was born and brought up in Great Hampden before embarking on a music degree at Selwyn College, Cambridge, where she was awarded a first class honours degree.
 She then attended the Royal Academy of Music as a student of Erich Gruenberg, graduating with Distinction in 2008.
 Two years later she was appointed a member of Britten Sinfonia, with whom she now principally plays, touring the UK and abroad.
 Recent Britten Sinfonia highlights have included performing Vivaldi’s Autumn from the Four Seasons in the City of London Festival and playing with the orchestra in the BBC Proms 2017.

 Alexandra has also worked with the London Sinfonietta, the Philharmonia Orchestra, the City of Birmingham Symphony Orchestra, Aurora Orchestra, the City of London Sinfonia, and the BBC National Orchestra of Wales.
 She plays frequently with the London Chamber Orchestra, with whom she was privileged to perform at the Royal Wedding in 2011, and with whom she recently toured Hong Kong.
 Alexandra is also excited to lead CantiaQuorum, an orchestra she founded in 2014 with her husband Alex.